adoyle-h/lobash/README.md

 ## What is Lobash?

 Javascript has a powerful library [Lodash](https://github.com/lodash/lodash).
 Bash script development is complex and fallible.
+And shell script may be interpreted different with different shell and external commands (like BSD and GNU utilities).
-So I write Lobash with pure Bash script for enhancing development efficiency.
+So I write Lobash for enhancing shell script development efficiency and making it compatible with Bash and Zsh, MacOS and Linux System.

 Lobash is a library not command.
 You should `source ./src/import.bash` to use Lobash.
 It provides a `import` function to import Lobash modules (functions) .